You are using Internet Explorer 11 or earlier, this browser is no longer supported by this website. We suggest to use a modern browser.

 ESG information for Capital Markets

 Sustainability is a core component of our corporate strategy.
-As a group of companies we aim to supply innovative products, technologies and services worldwide that contribute to the sustainable success of our customers.
+We aim to supply innovative products, technologies and services worldwide that contribute to the sustainable success of our customers.

 thyssenkrupp provides continuous and fully integrated reporting on its sustainability performance within its annual report and on its corporate website.
 Accordingly, the sustainability report is made up of various documents.
 The overview page on sustainability provides links to all key content.